Combinatorial aspects of poly-Bernoulli polynomials and poly-Euler numbers: Poly-Euler numbers

-\begin{theorem} The poly-Euler number of the second kind $\widehat{E}_{n}^{(-k)}$ counts even $(n,k)$-$E$-sequences. \end{theorem} \begin{proof} Komatsu~\cite[Lemma 3.3]{Komatsu2020} showed the analogue formula of \cref{form:poly_euler_inc_excl} for the poly-Euler number of the second kind
+\begin{theorem} The poly-Euler number of the second kind $\widehat{E}_{n}^{(-k)}$ counts even $(n,k)$-$E$-sequences. \end{theorem} \begin{proof} Komatsu~\cite[Corollary 3.5]{Komatsu2017} showed the analogue formula of \eqref{form:poly_euler_inc_excl} for the poly-Euler number of the second kind,

-By the previous argument the theorem follows. \end{proof}
+By the previous argument, the theorem follows. \end{proof}

-We explicitely consider an interesting special case, $k=0$.
+We explicitly consider the interesting special case when $k=0$.
 The special case $\widetilde{E}_n^{(0)}$ is the number sequence A003462 in~\cite{OEIS}, while $\widehat{E}_n^{(0)}$ is the sequence A007051 in~\cite{OEIS}.
-Due to our interpretation these sequences enumerate odd and even $E$-sequences containing only red elements.
-Thus, for instance $\widetilde{E}_n^{(0)}$ is the number of ways to choose an odd number of red elements for $\overline{R}$ (say being neutral) and assigning a positive or negative sign to every other elements (for $R^*$).
+Due to our interpretation, these sequences enumerate odd and even $E$-sequences containing only \red elements.
+If there are no \blue elements, there are no ordinary pairs and the $E$-sequence is constructed with the sets $R^*$ and $S$ of \red elements.
+However, the elements in $R^*$ can be $+$ or $-$.
+This means that the number of such $E$-sequences is the number of ways of selecting the $n$ elements into three sets: $S$, $R^*(+)$ and $R^*(-)$, where $R^*(+)$ denotes the set of \red elements in the extra block that were assigned by $+$, ($R^*(-)$ is defined similarly).
 Hence, we have